Zoltan E. Pali, FAIA - Founder + Design Principal at SPF:a | SPF:architects

 zoltan pali, zoltan e. pali, los angeles architect, los angeles architects, SPF:architects, spf:a

-Zoltan is the founder and design principal of SPF:a.
-Launched in 1990 with partner Judit M. Fekete-Pali, SPF:a has received over 100 national and regional design awards, including an American Architecture Award in 2014 for the Wallis Annenberg Center for the Performing Arts in Beverly Hills, a National AIA Honor Award for his iconic design of Somis Hay Barn completed in 2001 in rural Somis, California, and a AIA|LA Presidential Award for leading the Executive Architecture team on the $300-million renovation and expansion of the Getty Villa Museum.
+Founder and Design Principal Zoltan E. Pali launched SPF:a in 1995 with partner Judit M. Fekete-Pali.
+The firm has received over 100 national and regional design awards, including an American Architecture Award in 2014 for the Wallis Annenberg Center for the Performing Arts in Beverly Hills and an AIALA Presidential Award for leading the executive architecture team on the $280-million renovation and expansion of the Getty Villa Museum.

 What do you love about architecture?